digbmc/dsgf-2024/resources/mapping-gis.md

 - [QGIS](https://qgis.org/en/site/) - free and open-source GIS software used as an alternative to ArcGIS
 - [Storymaps JS](https://storymap.knightlab.com/) - Open-source eographic slideshow tool
 - [Leaflet JS](https://leafletjs.com/) - javascript library to create and customize maps within a website or browser
-- [Flourish](https://flourish.studio/) - Templates for customizable maps, slides, and stories with geographical data
+- [Flourish](https://flourish.studio/) - Templates for customizable maps, slides, and stories with geographical data (also includes other data visualization capabilities)

 ## Tutorials and Documentation